 Alternately, a higher wattage microwave could over cook the mug cake, so if this cake overcooks in 60 seconds, you’ll need to cut the time down or cook at a lower power next time.

 While it’s cooking, mix up the frosting.
-It’s just melted butter, heavy cream and powdered sweetener (like Erythritol or Swerve).
+It’s just melted butter, heavy cream and powdered sweetener (like allulose, erythritol or Swerve).
 Mix it up until smooth.

 When the cake is done, you can add the frosting eat it directly from the mug, or turn it out onto a plate and drizzle with the frosting.

 Have extra blueberries left over?
-Try these Keto Blueberry Muffins.
+Try these keto blueberry muffins or this keto 4th of July dessert.

 Keto Mug Cake FAQs